thacherT1D/webdevstuff/Javascript_and_the_Browser/Intro_to_jQuery.desc.md

 > When creating new elements (or selecting existing ones), jQuery returns the elements in a collection.
 Many developers new to jQuery assume that this collection is an array.
 It has a zero-indexed sequence of DOM elements, some familiar array functions, and a .length property, after all.
 Actually, the jQuery object is more complicated than that.

 This jQuery object is different than the node that gets returned with `getElementById` in that a jQuery object has other jQuery methods defined on it.
 You probably noticed that when using `getElementsByClassName` that you also got back what looked like a JS array.
 It however is not.
-What you got back there was an HTMLCollection and will *not* share the same methods available to you as with JS array.
+What you got back there was a NodeList and will *not* share the full set of methods available to you as with a JS array.

 This jQuery object is what allows you to chain methods.